Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 Forward Helix Piercing Cost

-How much is a forward helix piercing?
-In the U.S., a forward helix piercing may cost you between $30 and $70.
+How much is a Forward Helix piercing?
+A Forward Helix piercing may cost you between $30 and $70.
 Note that the price often doesn't include jewelry, the cost of which will differ based on the material it's made out of.
 You will likely pay up to $90-100 for a well-done piercing with jewelry.

 Forward Helix Healing Time